|Nutritional Guidelines (per serving)|

 - Optional: chocolate sprinkles or Hundreds and Thousands

-- Spoon the icing over the cooled cakes and sprinkle with decorations of your choice or tie with coloured ribbons as seen in the picture.
+Spoon the icing over the cooled cakes and sprinkle with decorations of your choice or tie with colored ribbons as seen in the picture.